 When Do You Have to Pay Your Small Business Taxes?

-One of the most important questions small business owners have is when do you have to pay taxes?
+One of the most important questions small business owners have is when do you have to pay small business taxes?
 To avoid paying late fees and penalties, you must file and pay on time.

 New Hampshire Business Enterprise Tax and New Hampshire Business Profits Taxes are due at the same time your federal return is due.
 You must pay the estimated taxes on the 15th of each of the four months of your fiscal year.
 That means they are due on the 15th of the 4th, 6th, 9th, and 12th month.